5-choosability of graphs with crossings far apart

 Let us note that the lists of $x$ and $y$ of size $1$ give a precoloring of a path of length $1$ in the outer face of $G$.
-Unfortunately, this statement is rather tight, and almost any attempt to alter it (e.g., by allowing more than two vertices to be precolored, allowing lists of size $2$ subject to some constraints, allowing some crossings in the drawing, etc.) fails with infinitely many counterexamples.
-We give a proof of a different version of Theorem~\ref{thm-thom} (see Theorem~\ref{thm-basic}), that turns out to be more robust with respect to some strengthenings of the planar 5-choosability theorem.
-Our proof is inspired by Thomassen's proof~\cite{thomassen1995-34} of $3$-choosability of planar graphs of girth $5$.
-Using this technique, we give the proof of our main result:
+Naturally, one might try to prove Theorem~\ref{thm-main} by showing a variant of Theorem~\ref{thm-thom} allowing distant crossings.
+Unfortunately, almost any attempt to alter the statement of Theorem~\ref{thm-thom} (e.g., by allowing more than two vertices to be precolored, allowing lists of size $2$ subject to some constraints, allowing some crossings in the drawing, etc.) fails with infinitely many counterexamples.
+To overcome this obstacle, we give a new proof of $5$-choosability of planar graphs, see Theorem~\ref{thm-basic} in Section~\ref{sec-planar}, which turns out to be more robust with respect to some strengthenings of the planar 5-choosability theorem.
+The proof of Theorem~\ref{thm-basic} is inspired by Thomassen's proof~\cite{thomassen1995-34} of $3$-choosability of planar graphs of girth $5$.

+In the course of the proof of Theorem~\ref{thm-main}, it is convenient to allow in addition to crossings also some other irregularities, such as vertices with fewer than $5$ available colors.
+Hence, we actually obtain the following stronger statement (the distance between a vertex $z$ and a crossing of edges $uv$ and $xy$ is the length of the shortest path from $z$ to $\{u,v,x,y\}$).

 \begin{theorem} Let $G$ be a graph drawn in the plane with some crossings and let $N\subseteq V(G)$ be a set of vertices such that the distance between any pair of crossed edges is at least\/ $15$, the distance between any crossing and a vertex in $N$ is at least\/ $13$, and the distance between any two vertices in $N$ is at least\/ $11$.
 Then $G$ is $L$-colorable for any list assignment $L$ such that $|L(v)|=4$ for $v\in N$ and $|L(v)|\ge 5$ for $v\in V(G)\setminus N$. \end{theorem}